mxashlynn/Parquet/Documentation/Parquet_API.md

 This is primarily useful for serialization as the default values are featureless.

-<a name='M-ParquetClassLibrary-Parquets-ParquetStack-#ctor-ParquetClassLibrary-ModelID,ParquetClassLibrary-ModelID,ParquetClassLibrary-ModelID,ParquetClassLibrary-ModelID-'></a>
+<a name='M-ParquetClassLibrary-Parquets-ParquetPack-#ctor-ParquetClassLibrary-ModelID,ParquetClassLibrary-ModelID,ParquetClassLibrary-ModelID,ParquetClassLibrary-ModelID-'></a>
 ### #ctor(inFloor,inBlock,inFurnishing,inCollectible) `constructor`

 ##### Summary

-Initializes a new instance of the [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack') class.
+Initializes a new instance of the [ParquetPack](#T-ParquetClassLibrary-Parquets-ParquetPack 'ParquetClassLibrary.Parquets.ParquetPack') class.

 ##### Parameters